Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 The law does not protect pets that cause problems in the building.
 Nuisance behavior, property damage, or health hazards void this protection.
 The tenant must prove the pet was kept openly and visibly.
 Documentation, like adoption papers or photos in the common area, helps establish the timeline.

-ESA rights stem from federal and state fair housing laws.
-The Fair Housing Act and New York State Human Rights Law provide these protections.
-These laws prohibit discrimination against individuals with disabilities who require assistance animals.
+Renting with an emotional support animal in New York is protected by both federal and state law.
+The Fair Housing Act (FHA) and the New York State Human Rights Law prohibit housing discrimination against individuals with disabilities who require assistance animals.
+These laws require landlords to make reasonable accommodations for tenants with qualifying emotional or mental health conditions.

 What Qualifies as an Emotional Support Animal

-Landlords must provide reasonable accommodation for ESAs as disability-related assistance.
-This requirement overrides standard no-pet policies and breed or weight restrictions.
+New York landlords must provide reasonable accommodation for emotional support animals.
+This obligation overrides standard no-pet rules, breed bans, and weight limits.

-ESAs are exempt from pet fees, deposits, and pet rent charges, meaning an apartment cannot impose an apartment charge for an ESA.
-Landlords also cannot require additional insurance or enforce breed-specific restrictions on assistance animals.
+Emotional support animals are exempt from pet fees, pet deposits, and monthly pet rent.
+Landlords also cannot require additional insurance or apply breed-specific restrictions to legitimate ESAs

 ESA Letter Requirements in New York

-A valid ESA letter must be written by a licensed mental health professional (LMHP).
-Knowing who can write an ESA letter matters, as the provider must be actively licensed to practice in New York State.
-Telehealth consultations with New York–licensed professionals are acceptable and increasingly common.
+A valid ESA letter must be written by a licensed mental health professional who is authorized to practice in New York State.
+Telehealth evaluations are acceptable as long as the provider holds an active New York license.

-Avoid instant online services offering scam ESA registration or certification without evaluation.
-These are scams that landlords will reject and may carry legal consequences.
+Avoid scam ESA registration or certifications sold without an evaluation.
+These are commonly rejected by landlords and offer no legal protection.

 New York's 90-Day Pet Law vs ESA Rights: Key Differences